Georgia (typeface)

-Georgia is a serif typeface designed in 1993 by Matthew Carter and hinted by Tom Rickner for the Microsoft Corporation.
+Georgia is a serif typeface designed in 1993 by Matthew Carter and hinted by Thomas Rickner for Microsoft.
 It was intended as a serif typeface that would appear elegant but legible when printed small or on low-resolution screens.
 The typeface is inspired by Scotch Roman designs of the 19th century and was based on designs for a print typeface on which Carter was working when contacted by Microsoft; this would be released under the name Miller the following year.
 The typeface's name referred to a tabloid headline, "Alien heads found in Georgia."

 Design

 As a transitional serif design, Georgia shows a number of traditional features of "rational" serif typefaces from around the early 19th century, such as alternating thick and thin strokes, ball terminals and a vertical axis.
 Speaking in 2013 about the development of Georgia and Miller, Carter said: "I was familiar with Scotch Romans, puzzled by the fact that they were once so popular... and then they disappeared completely."
 Its figure (numeral) designs are lower-case, or text figures, designed to blend into continuous text; this was at the time a rare feature in computer fonts.

 Georgia was designed for clarity on a computer monitor even at small sizes.
 It features a large x-height (tall lower-case letters), and its thin strokes are thicker than would be common on a typeface designed for display use or the greater sharpness possible in print.
 Its reduced contrast and thickened serifs make it somewhat resemble Clarendon designs from the 19th century.
 The glyphs were manually hinted.

 Georgia's bold is also unusually bold, almost black.
 Carter noted that "Verdana and Georgia... were all about binary bitmaps: every pixel was on or off, black or white...
 The bold versions of Verdana and Georgia are bolder than most bolds, because on the screen, at the time we were doing this in the mid-1990s, if the stem wanted to be thicker than one pixel, it could only go to two pixels.
 That is a bigger jump in weight than is conventional in print series."
 Given these unusual design decisions, Matthew Butterick, an expert on document design, recommended that organizations using Georgia for onscreen display license Miller to achieve a complementary, more balanced reading experience on paper.

 The Georgia typeface is similar to Times New Roman, another reimagination of transitional serif designs, but as a design for screen display it has a larger x-height and fewer fine details.
 The New York Times changed its standard font from Times New Roman to Georgia in 2007.

 Georgia is a "Scotch Roman", a style that originated in types sold by Scottish type foundries of Alexander Wilson and William Miller in the period of 1810–1820.
 According to Thomas Curson Hansard, these were cut by London-based punchcutter Richard Austin.
 Hansard was writing within Austin's lifetime, and this attribution is accepted by Austin's biographer Alastair Johnston, although historian James Mosley has expressed caution on the attribution.